-The gambling industry has an enormous impact on California's economy and residents.
+The gambling industry has an enormous impact on California's he has a good point economy and residents.
 The 53 tribal casinos, 95 card rooms, horse racetracks, and state lottery games generate approximately $4 billion per year of revenue, and this number is expected to rise to $10 billion by 2010.
 This rapidly growing industry results in a wide range of psycho-social and economic issues for individuals and families.

 Through a contract awarded by the Office of Problem Gambling (OPG), California Department of Public Health, we provide technical assistance and training in the area of problem gambling prevention throughout the State of California.
 The purpose of this project is to educate the public and train a broad range of service providers, government agency personnel, and community leaders to help prevent and/or treat problem gambling.
 All services are offered free of charge.

 Union of Pan Asian Communities (San Diego)

 For more information on our project, please email us at email@example.com.